rsyslog/rsyslog/BUILDS_README.md

 distro packages.

 These directions assume that `8.33.0` is the latest stable release version.
-Substitute the actual latest stable release version as you following the steps in this document.
+Substitute the actual latest stable release version as you follow the steps in this document.